hjoliver/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

    We've just seen how to write a workflow that repeats every :term:`cycle`.

    Cylc runs tasks as soon as their dependencies are met, regardless of cycle point, so cycles will not necessarily run in order.
-This could cause problems; for instance we could find ourselves pre-heating the oven in one cycle while still cleaning it in another.
+This can be very efficient, but it could also cause problems.
+For instance we could find ourselves pre-heating the oven in one cycle while still cleaning it in a previous cycle.

    To resolve this we can add :term:`dependencies<dependency>` *between* cycles, to the graph.
 To ensure that ``clean_oven`` completes before